EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 * Verify that the ECDH curve used in E_U is supported, and that no prior curve in ECDH-Curves_U is supported.

-* For EC2 curves, validate that E_U us a valid point by verifying that there is a solution to the curve definition for the given parameter 'x'.
+* For EC2 curves, validate that E_U is a valid point by verifying that there is a solution to the curve definition for the given parameter 'x'.

 If any verification step fails, Party V MUST send an EDHOC error message back, formatted as defined in {{err-format}}, and the protocol MUST be discontinued.
 If V does not support the ECDH curve used in E_U, but supports another ECDH curves in ECDH-Curves_U, then the error message MUST include the following diagnostic payload describing the first supported ECDH curve in ECDH-Curves_U: